TERMS AND CONDITIONS OF BUSINESS

 It is our intention to respect the privacy of children and their families and we do so by:

-• Storing confidential records in a locked filing cabinet or on the office computer / Microsoft cloud services with files that are password protected
+• Storing confidential records in a locked filing cabinet or on the office computer / Microsoft / Learning Book cloud services with files that are password protected

 • Ensuring staff, student and volunteer inductions include an awareness of the importance of confidentiality and that information about the child and family is not shared outside of the nursery other than with relevant professionals who need to know that information.
 It is not shared with friends and family, discussions on the bus or at the local bar.
 If staff breach any confidentiality provisions, this may result in disciplinary action and, in serious cases, dismissal.
 Students on placement in the nursery are advised of our confidentiality policy and required to respect it